Volunteer and work opportunities

 Do you love to help seniors and have a knack for taxes?
 Are you friendly and approachable?
 NWESS is looking for a few volunteers to help individuals complete their Income Tax forms for Canada Revenue.
 The ideal candidate would have the Community Volunteer Income Tax Program experience, CRA training credentials, banking, bookkeeping, accounting, a financial background of any kind, benefits, deductions and use of computer to EFILE taxes.

 NWESS has two dates in March and April that they will be holding tax clinics.

 Contact Cassaundra at 780-451-1925 or email@example.com if you are interested.
 Only selected volunteers will be contacted.
 Please apply by January 25, 2019.

 St. Michael’s Long Term Care Centre (7404 139 Avenue)

 Volunteers are urgently needed to assist residents who are not able to feed themselves during meal times.
 Training on how to feed residents is provided.
 No experience is necessary.
 Assistance is required from:

 In our visual-driven world, photos are essential to illustrate the work organizations do.
 The Edmonton Seniors Coordinating Council (ESCC) is seeking a volunteer photographer to take photos at ESCC events, meetings, forums, presentations, etc. The photos will be used on the ESCC website, annual report, and other promotional material.

 Requirements: The volunteer must own a camera that can produce high-resolution (300 dpi) photographs.

-Time commitment: 5-10 commitments from October to early December.
-The commitments occur primarily Monday to Friday 8:30 a.m. to 4:30 p.m. but one Saturday in November is required.
+Time commitment: The commitments occur primarily Monday to Friday 8:30 a.m. to 4:30 p.m. but 2-3 Saturdays are required.

 If you’re interested, contact Janelle Beblow, ESCC Communications Coordinator, at 780-423-5635 ext.
 1 or firstname.lastname@example.org.